parkmandpl/wp-basics/modules/next steps/_posts/2000-01-04-resources.md

 # Resources

 If you plan to take a more DIY approach to your website, you don't have to figure everything out on your own.
-There are countless resources available, including step-by-step guides and online communities who will help you solve problems.
+There are countless resources available, including step-by-step guides and online communities that will help you solve problems.
 Here are a few:

 ## Manuals, How-To Guides, etc.
 - [WordPress Support](https://wordpress.org/support/)